01134K/murthehelp_CloneWebSeries/README.md

 # murthehelp
-Clone Website murthehelp from a shop for killers
+Clone Website murthehelp from a shop for killers. with only html and css.